 Licorice is an adrenal tonic that works by inhibiting the enzyme that breaks down cortisol.
-As a result cortisol levels can be increased, which is useful for restoring function to fatigued adrenals.
+As a result, cortisol levels can be increased, which is useful for restoring function to fatigued adrenals, but can cause blood pressure to spike.

 Licorice is also a popular herb for gastric and duodenal ulcers, to which there has been a good deal of research.